alanNG5/profile-alan/readme.txt

+Summary:

-Hashed password is adopted with the use of package of "bcryptjs".
+1. Hashed password is adopted with the use of package of "bcryptjs".

-Using "Invalid password or username." as an error message got from POST of login is better than separation of messages of "Username not found." and "Invalid password.", based on consideration for security of user account.
+2. Using "Invalid password or username." as an error message got from POST of login is better than separation of messages of "Username not found." and "Invalid password.", based on consideration for security of user account.

-Validation of user registry is proceeded at front end.
+3. Validation of user registry is proceeded at front end.

-Stock quantity varied with Sales.
+4. Stock quantity varied with Sales.
+  ? check whether availability of the stock

 Based on MVP